 - Cumulative unpaid obligation equivalent to more than six months will result in loan default.
 A defaulted account will be charged 10% interest per annum on the outstanding principal balance.
 An additional 1% penalty per month on unpaid principal and interest will be charged until fully paid.

-If you want to learn more about the SSS calamity loan for 2022, here are a few items to take note of:
+If you want to learn more about the calamity loan from the SSS, here are a few items to take note of: